Doll Domination: Background

 The Pussycat Dolls debut album PCD (2005) was a commercial success, selling seven million copies worldwide, (Note: Worldwide sales figures for PCD as of August 2008.) and includes their breakthrough single "Don't Cha".
-The album's success established the group as viable act in the music industry, earning them a reputation among the century's few breakout successes.
+The album's success established the group as a viable act in the music industry, earning them a reputation among the century's few breakout successes.
 This helped the groups' brand and their label Interscope Records to expand into various business avenues which include lines of makeup, perfumes, and television.
 The Pussycat Dolls Present: The Search for the Next Doll premiered in March 2007 with the aim to add a seventh member to the group.
-Asia Nitollano was relieved to be the winner but quit shortly after the finale to pursue a solo career.
+Asia Nitollano ultimately won the competition but quit shortly after the finale to pursue a solo career.

 Meanwhile, lead singer Nicole Scherzinger was preparing to launch her solo career via the release of her debut album, Her Name is Nicole.
 It was tentatively set for June 2007.
 The album was met with multiple delays due to poor commercial reception of its singles.
 Several other members ventured into works outside the group.
 Ashley Roberts made her film debut in Make It Happen (2008), Jessica Sutta collaborated with Dave Audé ("Make It Last") and Paul van Dyk ("White Lies"), and Melody Thornton was featured on Jibbs' single "Go Too Far".
 In March 2008, Carmit Bachar announced via the group's website that she had left the group intending to pursue a solo career.
 At the time of her departure, she had been the longest member of the group, joining in 1995 when they were a burlesque act.
 On March 10, they performed for the first time without Bachar for the Operation MySpace concert which honored US troops stationed in Kuwait.